01 of 05

 - Yard: Space around the house provides a buffer zone, out of reach of nosy neighbors.

-- Unimpeded Indoor Space: Large open areas, like basements, provide growers with ample room for setting up plants, lights, and irrigation.
+- Unimpeded indoor space: Large open areas, like basements, provide growers with ample room for setting up plants, lights, and irrigation.

-How They Get Set Up
+How They're Set Up

 - Growers either move into the house legally (as tenants or owners) or illegally (as squatters on foreclosed properties).